Loaded Baked Potatoes

 Ingredients for Loaded Baked Potatoes in separate small containers

-• russet potatoes: starchy base that bakes up fluffy inside
+• russet potatoes: large, starchy potatoes that bake up fluffy inside with sturdy skins

-• unsalted butter: melts into the hot potato centers
+• unsalted butter: softened so it melts quickly into the hot potato

-• green onions: fresh topping with mild onion bite
+• green onions: thin slices for a fresh, mild onion finish

-• garlic powder: adds savory depth to the filling
+• garlic powder: fine seasoning that blends easily into the filling

 Kitchen Equipment